kshvmdn/tweetbot/README.md

   ```
   optional arguments:
     -h, --help        show this help message and exit
-  -l, --listen     phrase(s) to listen for and reply to (default: 'happy birthday')
+    -l, --listen      phrase(s) to listen for and reply to (default=['happy birthday'])
-  -r, --response   reply text (default: 'HANDLE thanks!') [use HANDLE for user handle]
+    -r, --reply       reply text (default='HANDLE thanks!') [use HANDLE for user handle]

   examples:
     $ python3 main.py -l 'GitHub is down!' -r 'Hey HANDLE, we're working on it!
-Sorry for the inconvenience'
+Sorry for the inconvenience!'
     $ python3 main.py -l 'happy birthday' 'hbd' 'happy bday!'  # response will default to 'HANDLE thanks!'
   ```

 ### Contribute